 When you get sick, your body builds natural immunity to better fight that illness in the future.
 But babies are born with fragile immune systems and very few natural immunities to diseases, so they’re more susceptible to illness.

-That’s why your child needs vaccinations beginning so soon after birth.
-Vaccinations help teach your child’s immune system to fight germs, build up their natural defenses and give your child their best shot at staying healthy as they grow.
+Vaccinations help train your child’s immune system to recognize and fight germs, strengthen natural defenses and give them their best chance at staying healthy as they grow.

 The spacing and timing of vaccines is important because many vaccines require multiple doses that must be spread out over a number of months or years.
 The recommended schedule is backed by scientific research and is set to work with a child’s immune system at specific ages and times.
 Vaccines not only prevent disease, they save lives.